abhishekarya1/myblog/content/post/2018-06-08-image-classification.md

 --image_dir=tf_files/cluster_photos
 ```

-If the scripts are available in our current working directory and are not placed in the python _Scripts_ folder.
+If the _retrain.py_ script is available in our current working directory and there is no _script folder_, then from the current directory -

 ```
 python retrain.py \